-Every New Year’s Eve, Natalie and I have a tradition of reflecting on the past and dreaming about the future.
+Natalie and I have a New Year’s Eve tradition of reflecting on the past and dreaming about the future.
 We use these “Questions For The New Year” (also copied below) as a starting point for our conversation.
 Hopefully, they can be helpful to you as well.

 If you’re tired of making and breaking new year’s resolutions, consider making a “Rule of Life” instead.